All Episodes

 And this is what the point of this video is about.

-I'm going to show you a Google search on Google's site that shows AdWords is not uh trademarked.
+I'm going to show you a Google search on Google's site that shows AdWords is not trademarked.

-And I'm going to show you that you can make that same search using Google AdWords repeatedly, and you won't see a trademark symbol, except occasionally you will.
+And I'm going to show you that you can make that same search using Google AdWords repeatedly and you won't see a trademark symbol, except occasionally you will.

 So it was really inconsistent.

-Uh I've got some thinking I've done about it, but I don't know for sure.
+I've got some thinking I've done about it, but I don't know for sure.

-Nonetheless, though, when I uh wrote my book a couple of weeks ago and got it ready to title it, uh I titled it at the end of the process, and I went and I searched on Google to see if AdWords was trademarked.
+Nonetheless, though, when I wrote my book a couple of weeks ago and got it ready to title it, I titled it at the end of the process, and I went and I searched on Google to see if AdWords was trademarked.

-And we'll do a couple more searches for ad words and see if it can show up.
+And we'll do a couple more searches for AdWords and see if it can show up.

-I love Twitter, Twitter is real time.
+Twitter is real time.

-Uh people give Twitter all kinds of grief and they shouldn't, they just don't understand Twitter.
+People give Twitter all kinds of grief and they shouldn't.

-I mean, in terms of advertisers, they don't like Twitter because they don't understand it, they don't know how to make it perform.
+I mean, in terms of advertisers, they don't like Twitter because they don't understand it.

 But my approach really did make it perform.

-I was putting in $15 and 26 cents worth of ad cost on Twitter to get $693 in sales.
+I was putting in $15.26 worth of ad cost on Twitter to get $693 in sales.

 And that was consistently holding.

-That's what I have to start using now instead of the word ad words.
+That's what I have to start using now instead of the word AdWords.

-Apologies to Google, I did not know it was trademarked.
+I did not know it was trademarked.

-Uh so in using advertising keywords and developing an advertising campaign on Twitter, I was doing very good.
+So in using advertising keywords and developing an advertising campaign on Twitter, I was doing very good.

-And then last night I go to check my ads, uh, as is my habit after doing my work um uh on my reports and stuff, I go to do the housekeeping work.
+And then last night I go to check my ads, as is my habit after doing my work on my reports and stuff.

-And it was on Twitter, and they were saying you can't advertise anymore because you've been a bad boy.
+And it was on Twitter and they were saying you can't advertise anymore because you've been a bad boy.

 And I am sense of the opinion, probably not.